buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

 .. py:class:: RemoteShellCommand(workdir, command, env=None, want_stdout=True, want_stderr=True, timeout=20*60, maxTime=None, sigtermTime=None, logfiles={}, usePTY=None, logEnviron=True, collectStdio=False, collectStderr=False, interruptSignal=None, initialStdin=None, decodeRC=None, stdioLogName='stdio')

-    :param workdir: directory in which command should be executed, relative to the builder's basedir.
+    :param workdir: directory in which the command should be executed, relative to the builder's basedir
     :param command: shell command to run
     :type command: string or list
-    :param want_stdout: If false, then no updates will be sent for stdout.
+    :param want_stdout: If false, then no updates will be sent for stdout
-    :param want_stderr: If false, then no updates will be sent for stderr.
+    :param want_stderr: If false, then no updates will be sent for stderr
-    :param timeout: Maximum time without output before the command is killed.
+    :param timeout: Maximum time without output before the command is killed
-    :param maxTime: Maximum overall time from the start before the command is killed.
+    :param maxTime: Maximum overall time from the start before the command is killed
     :param sigtermTime: Try to kill the command with SIGTERM and wait for sigtermTime seconds before firing ``interruptSignal`` or SIGKILL if it's not defined.
-                        If None, SIGTERM will not be fired.
+                        If None, SIGTERM will not be fired
-    :param env: A dictionary of environment variables to augment or replace the existing environment on the worker.
+    :param env: A dictionary of environment variables to augment or replace the existing environment on the worker
-    :param logfiles: Additional logfiles to request from the worker.
+    :param logfiles: Additional logfiles to request from the worker
-    :param usePTY: True to use a PTY, false to not use a PTY; the default value is False.
+    :param usePTY: True to use a PTY, false to not use a PTY; the default value is False
-    :param logEnviron: If false, do not log the environment on the worker.
+    :param logEnviron: If false, do not log the environment on the worker
-    :param collectStdout: If True, collect the command's stdout.
+    :param collectStdout: If True, collect the command's stdout
-    :param collectStderr: If True, collect the command's stderr.
+    :param collectStderr: If True, collect the command's stderr
     :param interruptSignal: The signal to send to interrupt the command, e.g. ``KILL`` or ``TERM``.
-                            If None, SIGKILL is used.
+                            If None, SIGKILL is used
-    :param initialStdin: The input to supply the command via stdin.
+    :param initialStdin: The input to supply the command via stdin
-    :param decodeRC: dictionary associating ``rc`` values to buildsteps results constants (e.g. ``SUCCESS``, ``FAILURE``, ``WARNINGS``)
+    :param decodeRC: dictionary associating ``rc`` values to buildstep results constants (e.g. ``SUCCESS``, ``FAILURE``, ``WARNINGS``)
     :param stdioLogName: name of the log to which to write the command's stdio

     Most of the constructor arguments are sent directly to the worker; see :ref:`shell-command-args` for the details of the formats.
     The ``collectStdout``, ``decodeRC`` and ``stdioLogName`` parameters are as described for the parent class.

-    If shell command contains passwords, they can be hidden from log files by using :doc:`../manual/secretsmanagement`.
+    If a shell command contains passwords, they can be hidden from log files by using :doc:`../manual/secretsmanagement`.
     This is the recommended procedure for new-style build steps.
-For legacy build steps password were hidden from the log file by passing them as tuple in command argument.
+For legacy build steps passwords were hidden from the log file by passing them as tuples in command arguments.
     Eg. ``['print', ('obfuscated', 'password', 'dummytext')]`` is logged as ``['print', 'dummytext']``.

     This class is used by the :bb:step:`ShellCommand` step, and by steps that run multiple customized shell commands.